Event #7: €1,650 NLH 6-max

 It didn't take long after to rapidly reduce the field with Miroslav Forman leading the way in the early and mid stages.
 Fabio Peluso was denied a shot at a second bracelet, and 2022 WSOP Main Event finalist Aaron Duczak saw his deep run cut short as well.

-Day 1 chip leader Besmir Hodaj couldn't crack the pocket kings of Florian Kraft before the rise of Adem Marjanovic started with a double through Forman.
+Day 1 chip leader Besmir Hodaj couldn't crack the pocket kings of [Removed:490] before the rise of Adem Marjanovic started with a double through Forman.
 The latter then cracked the jacks of Sergiu Covrig with nines only to end up second-best to Marjanovic once more in a large pot, which set up the final three tables.
 Julien Sitbon was not taking his seat for that anymore, as he lost a flip to Marjanovic in the last hand before the redraw.

 The hot streak of the Austrian continued when he dispatched Dennis Wilke in a flip, turning a set of eights against ace-jack suited.
 Rafi Elharar was surviving as one of the shorter stacks, but he knocked out Kraft and never looked back and surged to the chip lead ahead of the unofficial final table.